I owe my life to cannabis. I would say to anyone who says ‘weed is for stoners’ you are DEAD wrong.

 Since 2001, medical watchdogs have been sounding the alarm against the over-prescription of Oxycodone-based medicines like OxyContin.
 The negative feelings associated with addiction are so bad that we’ve spent nearly two decades trying to warn users about the ill effects, but to little avail.

-While some Oxy users make it through addiction alive, every year more people die from overdoses.
+Often, patients feel stuck between two extreme options: A life of depression and pain or a life of Oxy addiction — and both often lead to premature death.
+While some users make it through alive, every year more people die from overdoses.
 Last count, more than 70,000 Americans a year died from an Oxy OD.

 A New Way Forward